weiyuwang2024/vibecoding/transcripts.md

 ### When to Switch Between Modes

-The smart part is knowing when to switch between these modes:

 **Plan → Action:** Always finish your planning and design checking before you start building.
 I've seen many projects fail because developers skipped the planning part and jumped straight into writing code.

 **Action → Plan:** Go back to planning mode when things get too complicated for what you're currently doing.
 If you find yourself making big design decisions while you're trying to build, it's time to stop and plan.

 A good Coding Agent needs to support both Plan Mode and Action Mode.

 ---

 ## Section 4: Context Management:
-*Duration: 2 minutes*

 Context management is really important for keeping your AI working well and getting good results every time.